St Mary's Church, Old Amersham: History

 The bells are still rung in the church tower.

 On 22 December 1958, the church was designated a grade I listed building.

 Present day

 The Church of England parish of Amersham is part of the Archdeaconry of Buckingham in the Diocese of Oxford.

 Notable burials

 The body of the murderer Ruth Ellis was reburied in the churchyard extension of St Mary's Church.
 The headstone in the churchyard was inscribed "Ruth Hornby 1926–1955".
-Her son, Andy, destroyed the headstone shortly before he committed suicide in 1982.
+Her son, Andy, destroyed the headstone shortly before he died by suicide in 1982.

+In 2024 the funeral of Liam Payne, former member of boyband One Direction, was held at the church.
+He had lived nearby in Chalfont St Giles.